Duration: 4 years

 – Creative and art departments in advertising agencies

 – Research departments in companies and institutions

 Ex-IED DESIGN students work for:

-The department has collaborated with the following companies: Ferrari, the BMW Initiative, Seat, Doctors without Borders, Mercedes Benz, Casa Decor, Volvo, Gira, Unopiù, Frecan, Primavera Sound, Orbea, Panasonic, Derbi, Renault, Zicla, Roca, Decoexpo, Alstom, Hyundai, Toyota, Panatta Sport, Illy, Capmar, Piquadro, Entitat Metropolitana del Transport, Japan Tobacco International, AHEC, Elite Gourmet, Vmoto, Omega Z, I+ED Lab, Idearideas, Architecture for Humanity, Consorzio Tecnologie Meccaniche Centro Italia, Volta Motorbikes, Casa Gracia BCN and Los Cármenes.
+The department has collaborated with the following companies: Vitra, Roca, Alstom, Médicos sin fronteras, Donuts, Interface, Ferrari, BMW, Seat, Mercedes Benz, Casa Decor, Volvo, Unopiù, Frecan, Primavera Sound, Orbea, Panasonic, Derbi, Renault, Zicla, Decoexpo, Hyundai, Toyota, Panatta Sport, Illy, Capmar, Piquadro, Entitat Metropolitana del Transport, Japan Tobacco International, AHEC, Elite Gourmet, Vmoto, Omega Z, I+ED Lab, Idearideas, Architecture for Humanity, Volta Motorbikes, Casa Gracia BCN, Los Cármenes, etc.

-Former student of IED Barcelona, won the Antonio Miró contest in 2004, got the second prize in the contest Bombay Sapphire Spain and winner of the contest “La Incubadora” by FAD in 2006.
+Former student of IED Barcelona, won the Antonio Miró contest in 2004, got the second prize in the contest Bombay Sapphire Spain and won of the contest “La Incubadora” by FAD in 2006.

 Responsible: Istituto Europeo Di Design, S.L B-80813959

 Purpose: The information collected on the website will only be used for the following purposes:

 This is the basic purpose of the form

 - This is the purpose that appears when brands that accept the legal conditions